composewell/streamly/docs/User/HowTo/optimizing.md

 It may help to add INLINE annotations on any intermediate functions involved in a closed loop.
-In some cases you may have to add an inline phase as well as described below.
+In some cases you may have to add an inline phase too as described in the following sections.

 Usually GHC has three inline phases - the first phase is pahse-2, the second phase is phase-1 and the last one is phase-0.